melizalab/python-skeleton/README.md

-# Computational Neuroscience Project Skeleton
+# Python Project Skeleton

-This repository is a skeleton Python package that students in PSYC 5270 can use to get started on their data exploration assignments.
+This repository is a skeleton Python package that students in the Meliza Lab can use to get started on various projects.

 ## Getting started

-Start by cloning the repository: `git clone https://github.com/melizalab/comp-neurosci-skeleton.git`
+Start by cloning the repository: `git clone https://github.com/melizalab/python-skeleton.git`

-This will create a new directory, `comp-neurosci-skeleton`, containing the following items:
+This will create a new directory, `python-skeleton`, containing the following items:

 - `README.md`: this file
 - `setup.py`:  package description file.
 You will need to edit this.